mechrisfior/obsid/++Sources/Omnivore/Racism was supposed to change after George Floyd. Backlash followed..md

 "They have figured out the recipe," Graves said.
 "They still have enough pissed off, disenfranchised and uneducated white men in this country to where every time, every little semblance of Black progress, you name it, they automatically spin that into zero sum games: 'They're getting it, you're not getting it.'"

-## How Floyd's death shapes 2024 politics
+## How Floyd's Death Shapes 2024 Politics

 Accountability for law enforcement officers doesn't register as a top issue for Americans.